Lifelong Learning Entitlement

 Living costs

 You can also apply for a Maintenance Loan to help towards your living costs.
-To calculate how much you can get, we’ll use your household income, course details and where you’ll be living during your course year.
+To calculate how much you can get, we’ll use your household income, course or module details and where you’ll be living during your studies.

 - Disabled Students’ Allowance